CoquiCoders/beta-book/bonus_tracks/fun_extras.md

 Yo me quedo en Puerto Rico is live and already hosts more than 90 messages from puertorriqueños that decided to stay in Puerto Rico and what they love about their island.

 The app has gotten forked by several of the other fellowship teams.
-It currently lives online at I Love Puerto Rico, and the codebase can be found on GitHub.
+It currently lives online at I Love Puerto Rico, and the codebase can be found on [Github](https://github.com/CoquiCoders/ilovepr)

 ### **Negocio Local**